mangpo/floem/compiler/README.md

 The compiler captures the stdout of the program and checks against the provided list.
 The list can contains numbers and strings.
 The stdout of the program is splitted by whitespace and newline.

-### 3.2 Callable Pipeline
+### 3.2 Callable Segment

-To enable programmers to offload their existing applications to run on a NIC without having to port their entire applications into Floem, we introduce a *callable pipeline*, which is a pipeline that is exposed as a function that can be called from any C program.
+To enable programmers to offload their existing applications to run on a NIC without having to port their entire applications into Floem, we introduce a *callable segment*, which is a segment that is exposed as a function that can be called from any C program.
 This way, programmers have to port only the parts they want to offload to a NIC into Floem.

-Programmers can create a callable pipeline similar to a normal pipeline, but additionally, they must define the argument types and the return type of the function via an input and output port of the pipeline.
-Note that a callable pipeline can take multiple input arguments though one input port.
-A callable pipeline can return nothing (no output port) or return one return value via an output port.
+Programmers can create a callable segment similar to a normal segment, but additionally, they must define the argument types and the return type of the function via an input and output port of the segment.
+Note that a callable segment can take multiple input arguments though one input port.
+A callable segment can return nothing (no output port) or return one return value via an output port.

 For example, we can create a function `inc2` (a function that returns its argument added by 2) from element `Inc` (an element that increments its input by 1) as follows.